-The Comprehensive Occupational Rehabilitation Program or Work Hardening Program is a Joint Commission accredited outpatient care service within the Worker Assessment and Rehabilitation Center (WARC).
-Work Hardening is an interdisciplinary, outcomes-focused and individualized program, which addresses the medical, psychological, behavioral, physical, functional and vocational components of employability and return to work.
-The treatment team includes: physical and occupational therapists, rehabilitation counselor, vocational rehabilitation counselor/case manager and athletic trainers.
+The Comprehensive Occupational Rehabilitation Program (formerly known as the Work Hardening Program) is an outpatient service in the North Hills Health Center in Menonomonee Falls.
+CORP is an interdisciplinary, outcomes-focused and individualized program, which addresses the medical, psychological, behavioral, physical, functional and vocational components of employability and return to work.

-Work Hardening bridges the gap between initial acute injury management and return to work.
-We use a team approach to treatment and you may work with an occupational therapist, physical therapist, vocational counselor/case manager and psychologist.
+CORP bridges the gap between initial acute injury management and return to work.
+We use a team approach to treatment and you may work with an occupational therapist, physical therapist, vocational specialist/case manager, rehabilitation counselor/psychologist and athletic trainers.

 This comprehensive program has three major components: